-It is critical to remember that forgiveness doesn’t automatically mean a reconciliation.
+Forgiveness is the release of resentment; it replaces the negative feelings often harbored toward offenders with neutral feelings, or in some cases, positive feelings.
+Forgiveness doesn’t automatically mean a reconciliation.
 We don’t have to return to the same relationship or accept the same harmful behaviors from someone who has hurt us.

 Although burying the hatchet usually brings peace to the soul, there may be some exceptions to that advice, such as a case of sexual abuse.
 Sometimes a victim becomes more empowered when they give themselves permission not to forgive.